 - USB flash drive or external hard drive (capacity must be greater than the local Ubuntu folder)

-How We Moved WUBI to a USB Flash Drive
+How To Move WUBI to a USB Flash Drive

-- Download the HP USB Format tool, and format your USB Flash Drive using the NTFS file system
+- Format your USB Flash Drive using the NTFS file system

 - Copy the following folders and files from your C: drive to the root of your USB device

-- Download and extract grubinst then run grubinst_gui.exe
+- Download grubinst, then extract and run grubinst_gui.exe

 - From the Grub4DOS Installer: